quad-damage/cserver-lua-api/docs/Lua/Classes/client.md

 !!! warning
     This feature is ClassiCube exclusive.
-    I have yet to fully understand this feature of CC.
+    I have yet to fully understand this feature of CC. - Quad

 ### client:update